chenhaocs/MCAE/README.md

 In the top row of buttons on the interface, the numbers represent the neighborhood range IDs of the clustering units.

-In the second row, the button labels follow the format “x–y”, where **x** denotes the cluster index within the neighborhood, and **y** represents the class ID assigned to each cluster based on the classification model’s prediction:
+In the second row, the button labels follow the format "x–y", where **x** denotes the cluster index within the neighborhood, and **y** represents the class ID assigned to each cluster based on the classification model's prediction:
 1 – Bareland, 2 – Rangeland, 3 – Developed, 4 – Road, 5 – Tree, 6 – Water, 7 – Agriculture, 8 – Building, 9 – Others.